Lcchy/gisele/README.md

 --> output
 ```

-These sequencer lines work in parallell.
+These sequencer lines work in parallel.

 2 Models: